Skip to main content

 What's happening to home insurance prices?

-The ABI's latest report shows that the average price for a combined policy fell to £391 in April to June 2025, down from £393 in the first quarter of this year (January to March).
+The ABI's latest report shows that the average price for a combined policy dipped to £379 in October to December 2025, down from £384 in the previous three months (July to September).

 Released every three months, the ABI's data gives the most accurate picture of the market as it's based on prices consumers are actually paying, rather than quotes, and combines both renewals and new policies.